maxboeck/mxb/src/posts/how-to-turn-your-website-into-a-pwa/2017-07-07-how-to-turn-your-website-into-a-PWA.md

 });
 ```

+{% callout "tip" %}
-🔥 Hot Tip: If you want to get started with offline-first quickly, I'd highly recommend using [sw-precache](https://github.com/GoogleChrome/sw-precache).
+__Tip:__ If you want to get started with offline-first quickly, I'd highly recommend using [sw-precache](https://github.com/GoogleChrome/sw-precache).
 This is a tool made by the folks at Google that integrates with your existing Gulp or Grunt build process to **generate the service worker file for you.**
+{% endcallout %}

 You can simply pass it a list of files and it will automatically track all changes, and keep your Service Worker cache up to date.
 Because `sw-precache` integrates into your site’s build process, you can use wildcards to precache *all* of the resources that match a specific pattern, like so: